 - The individual who signed for the key must return the key and sign the appropriate key return paperwork.

-- Full-time faculty and staff will receive a copy of the original USC Aiken Key Request Form with validation by the Maintenance Department representative receiving the key that the key has been returned.
+- Full-time faculty and staff will receive a copy of the original USCA Key Request Form with validation by the Maintenance Division representative receiving the key that the key has been returned.

 - Unit/Departments should develop a similar return validation system for part-time employees and students.